pclalv/crystal-key-item-randomizer/README.md

 in priority order:

-- investigate bug with Buena
-  - steps to reproduce: do the Radio Card quiz before talking to Buena
-  - don't forget to reenable the Buena patch
 - modify frontend to enable users to generate multiple seeds without refreshing
 - convert JSON patch files into a more readable, commentable format